Celtic Boy Names and Irish Boy Names

 GOTHFRAIDH: peaceful

-GRADY: Gaelic name meaning “noble” or “renowned.”
+GRADY: Gaelic moniker meaning “noble” or “renowned.”
 Variant, Gradey, exists.

 GREAGOIR, GRIOGHAR: watchful